Zakarpattia Oblast: Early history

+World War II

-Following the Munich Agreement, the southern part of the region was awarded to Hungary under the First Vienna Award in 1938.
-The remaining portion was constituted as an autonomous region of the short-lived Second Czechoslovak Republic.
-After the Slovak declaration of an independent state on 14 March, the next day Carpatho-Ukraine was proclaimed as an independent Republic but was immediately occupied and annexed by Hungary, while the next day the Protectorate of Bohemia and Moravia was proclaimed.
-Voloshyn asked support for recognition in advance from Hitler, but received no answer.
+After the Slovak declaration of an independent state on 14 March, the next day, Carpatho-Ukraine was proclaimed as an independent republic but was immediately occupied and annexed by Hungary, and the Protectorate of Bohemia and Moravia was proclaimed a day after.
+Voloshyn asked Hitler for support and recognition in advance, but received no answer.
 The state is known as 'the one-day republic' because it did not exist more than one day.
-The military operations and the occupation of Carpatho-Ukraine was finished by the Hungarian troops on March 18.
+The military operations and the occupation of Carpatho-Ukraine were finished by the Hungarian troops on March 18.

-The Hungarian invasion was followed by a few weeks of terror in which more than 27,000 people were shot dead without trial and investigation.
-Over 75,000 Ukrainians decided to seek asylum in the Soviet Union; of those almost 60,000 died in Gulag prison-camps.
+The Hungarian invasion was followed by a few weeks of terror in which more than 27,000 people were shot dead without trial or investigation.
+Over 75,000 Ukrainians decided to seek asylum in the Soviet Union; of those, almost 60,000 died in Gulag prison camps.
 Others joined the Czechoslovak Army.

 The major Jewish communities of the region had existed in Mukachevo, Ungvar, and Khust.
-During the German occupation of Hungary (March–December 1944) almost the entire Jewish population was deported; few survived the Holocaust.
+During the German occupation of Hungary (March–December 1944), almost the entire Jewish population was deported; few survived the Holocaust.

-In October 1944 the region was occupied by the Red Army.
-On 26 November 1944 in Mukachevo took place the First Congress of People's Committees of Zakarpattia Ukraine, elections to which took place on November 10–25, 1944.
-On June 29, 1945, Czechoslovak President Edvard Beneš signed a treaty formally ceding the area and the next month it was united with the Ukrainian SSR through the "Manifest for unification with Soviet Ukraine" that was accepted by the 1st Congress of People's Committees of Sub-Carpathian Ukraine without any knowledge of common people.
-It was then annexed into the Ukrainian SSR as Zakarpattia Oblast.
+In October 1944, the region was occupied by the Red Army.
+On 26 November 1944, the First Congress of People's Committees of Zakarpattia Ukraine took place in Mukachevo, and sham elections were organized on 10–25 November 1944.
+On 29 June 1945, Czechoslovak President Edvard Beneš, seeking to postpone the inevitable incorporation of Czechoslovakia into the Soviet Bloc, signed a treaty formally ceding the area to the Soviet Union, and the next month it was united with the Ukrainian SSR through the "Manifest for unification with Soviet Ukraine" that was accepted by the 1st Congress of People's Committees of Sub-Carpathian Ukraine without any knowledge or approval of the common people.
+It was then annexed into the Soviet Union as Zakarpattia Oblast.

-Zakarpattia in Soviet Ukraine
+In the Soviet Union

-Between 1945 and 1947, the new Soviet authorities fortified the new borders, and in July 1947 declared Transcarpathia as "restricted zone of the highest level", with checkpoints on the mountain passes connecting the region to mainland Ukraine.
+Between 1945 and 1947, the new Soviet authorities fortified the new borders and, in July 1947, declared Transcarpathia as "a restricted zone of the highest level", with checkpoints on the mountain passes connecting the region to mainland Ukraine.